karinnordin99/Project_DA3018/Report_and_notebook/Notebook.md

 Started to translate the code from Python3 to Java;
 Chosen to use HashMap datastructure for storing the graph with Integers for vertices and Set for components.

+Implemented a method to add edge to graph using the built in function putIfAbsent() and get()
+input: graph (HashMap), vertex1 (int), vertex2 (int)
+output: no output

-Implemented a method to add edge to graph using the built in function putIfAbsent() and get() Implemented a method for reading the file using a buffered reader that adds edges using the method addEdge(graph, identifier1, identifier2)
+Implemented a method for reading the file using a buffered reader that adds edges using the method addEdge
+input: graph
+output: no outout except for string verifying graph has been built

+Implemented the DFS-algorthm using recursion
+input: graph (HashMap), vertex (int), component (Set), visited (Set)
+output: no output

-Implemented the DFS-algorthm using recursion and the method to count number of components with at least 3 vertices.
-Identified the connected components and used a simple for loop and a count for the result.
+Implemented the method to count number of components with at least 3 vertices.
+Used a for loop to identify connected components and the the dfs method to count number of components with >3 vertices.
+input: graph (HashMap)
+output: number of components with >3 vertices (int)

 # Day 4
 Implemented the method for computing node degree distribution.
-Used a for loop for  Chose to store the result in an HashMap
+Used a for loop to iterate over the component and calculated the degree
+input: graph (HashMap)
+output: degreeDistribution (HashMap)

+Tried implementing the method to calculate the component density but yielded unrealistic data with result well outside the interval [0,1] and a great amount of the data had density 0.

 Wrote python-program to "transalte" the data from the Java program to plot histograms.
-That is making 2 lists, one with keys and one with values and converting the strings that java program outputs in txt-file to int/float Debugging method "computeComponentDensity" that was returning alarming amount of components with density 0, bug was at line 100 where the calculation of the density was badly implemented
+That is making 2 lists, one with keys and one with values using replace("{",""), split() etc. and converting the strings that java program outputs in txt-file to int/float.

+Debugging method "computeComponentDensity"; at line 100 the calculation of the density was badly implemented has been split up to numerator, denominator seperately.
+Also added if statement to check for zero division.
+Still the result is not probable with values outside the interval but more probable result, only a lot of components with density 0.

+# Day 5